Who Is Ivana Trump?

-Ivana Trump is a former model and wife of Donald Trump who was born in Gottwaldov (now Zlín), Czechoslovakia (now the Czech Republic), in 1949.
+Ivana Trump was a former model and ex-wife of President Donald Trump.
 She and Trump were part of New York City's social elite during the 1980s.
 The two split in 1990 and Ivana won a $20 million divorce settlement.
 She later published The Best Is Yet to Come: Coping With Divorce and Enjoying Life Again.
 In it, she advised divorcees to "take his wallet to the cleaners."

-Eventually immigrating to Canada, Trump spent some time working as a ski instructor before starting a modeling career in the 1970s.
+Eventually immigrating to Canada, Ivana spent some time working as a ski instructor before starting a modeling career in the 1970s.
 Her work eventually brought her to New York in 1976.
-During her time there, she met aspiring real estate mogul Donald Trump.
+During her time there, she met aspiring real estate mogul Trump.

 Marriage to Donald Trump

-While clearly she was an asset to his business, Ivana had a stormy relationship with billionaire husband Donald Trump.
-Donald's high-profile political deal-making and enthusiastic self-promotion kept their marriage in the public eye.
+While clearly she was an asset to his business, Ivana had a stormy relationship with her husband.
+Trump's high-profile political deal-making and enthusiastic self-promotion kept their marriage in the public eye.
 Ivana separated from her husband in 1990 amid rumors of his affair with Marla Maples.
-After lengthy divorce proceedings, Trump won a $20 million divorce settlement.
-This figure was remarkable because Donald's real estate empire was tottering on the edge of bankruptcy at the time.
+After lengthy divorce proceedings, Ivana won a $20 million divorce settlement.
+This figure was remarkable because Trump's real estate empire was tottering on the edge of bankruptcy at the time.

-Trump returned to reality television in 2010 as a competitor on England's Celebrity Big Brother.
+Ivana returned to reality television in 2010 as a competitor on England's Celebrity Big Brother.
 The following year, she launched a new venture — a line of wines.
-Trump partnered with Legends Wines to sell her own collection of wines produced in California.
-Two years later, Trump helped promote the work of artist Giovanni Perrone.
+She partnered with Legends Wines to sell her own collection of wines produced in California.
+Two years later, Ivana helped promote the work of artist Giovanni Perrone.
 She held an opening for him in New York City in May 2013.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!